DunedinJS/migrating-to-modern-js/READEME.md

 _[Back to `master` branch](https://github.com/DunedinJS/migrating-to-modern-js)_

-# 02-modules
+# 03-modules

-* Add Webpack and Babel to compile and bundle modular source code into a single browser-ready script
+* Separate all source code into ES6 modules

-* Import third-party libraries as modules
+  The single `app.js` is now split into multiple files within the `source` directory.
+These use ES6 module import and export.

 ## To run

 1. Clone this repository to your workstation
-1. Checkout the `02-modules` branch
+1. Checkout the `03-modules` branch
 1. Run `npm i` in the project directory &mdash; this installs dependencies

 #### Development server